hpe-dev-incubator/hpe-dev-portal/docs/Featured-Blog-management.md

   >Note: if you want to remove a Featured Blog post from the home panel, simply toggle off the "Active" flag option.

-* In the Body area just enter a "space" charcater.
+* In the Body area just enter a "space" character.
-  (note: this is no longer true for the body area: enter the Author name, Title of the blog as Header level 2, and Date (if appropriate) as header level 4.
+  (note: this is no longer true for the body area: enter the Author name, Title of the blog as Header level 7, and Date (if appropriate) as header level 4.
 An example is here:)

  Author Name